ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

   - Other Internet of Things (IoT) devices.
   - Connected cars.
   - User accounts for cloud services or social media.

+See 3.2.2 for information and recommendation related to GPS trackers.

 ### Victim Profiles